Star Comics: History

-Peter Porker, the Spectacular Spider-Ham #1 one of the first titles published by the imprint.
+Peter Porker, the Spectacular Spider-Ham #1, one of the first titles published by the imprint.

 Star Comics was the name selected early on in the revamp of the publishing plan.
-The first comic published was the first issue of a three-issue movie adaptation of The Muppets Take Manhattan, in July 1984.
-Marvel's existing titles, based on licensed toy lines such as G.I.
-Joe: A Real American Hero and Transformers, remained under the Marvel banner.
+The first comic published was the first issue of a three-issue film adaptation of The Muppets Take Manhattan, in July 1984.
+Marvel's existing titles, based on licensed toy lines, such as G.I.
+Joe: A Real American Hero and The Transformers, remained under the Marvel banner.

 The ongoing titles did not appear in stores until five months later and were launched over a two-month period with three original and six licensed titles.
-Fraggle Rock, Heathcliff, Planet Terry and Strawberry Shortcake were released in the first month while The Ewoks, Get Along Gang, Muppet Babies, Royal Roy and Peter Porker, the Spectacular Spider-Ham followed in the second month.
+Fraggle Rock, Heathcliff, Planet Terry and Strawberry Shortcake were released in the first month while Ewoks, Get Along Gang, Muppet Babies, Royal Roy and Peter Porker, the Spectacular Spider-Ham followed in the second month.
 Top Dog and Wally the Wizard were also early Star comic titles.

 In late 1985, Harvey Comics sued Marvel for copyright infringement, claiming that Royal Roy was a blatant copy of Richie Rich.
 Thus, the title was canceled after six issues due to this similarity.

-Millie the Model, who had starred in her own title in 1945, during Marvel's Timely Comics era, and ran until 1973, appeared in a spin-off mini-series titled Misty starred Millie's niece Misty Collins.
+Millie the Model, who had previously starred in her own title during Marvel's Timely Comics era, appeared in a spin-off miniseries titled Misty which starred Millie's niece, Misty Collins.
 Marvel Productions' animated series were sourced for Star Comics titles including Defenders of the Earth and Inhumanoids.

 The lines' two Star Wars titles crossed over in Droids #4 and Ewoks #10.

-At the end of 1987, Marvel dissolved the Star imprint and absorbed several Star titles under the main Marvel banner and continued to license new properties, such as ALF, Captain Planet and Police Academy.
+At the end of 1987, Marvel dissolved the Star imprint and absorbed several Star titles under the main Marvel banner while continuing to license new properties, such as ALF, Captain Planet and the Planeteers and Police Academy.
 Some of the Marvel-owned original characters (Top Dog, Planet Terry, Royal Roy and Wally Wizard) have since been seen in various Marvel titles such as X-Babies and Drax.